TRIPTYK/ember-common-ui/doc-app/app/templates/docs/ember-input/textarea.md

 **@changeEvent**: A string parameter.
 It should be either 'input' or 'change'.

 **@label**: A string parameter.
 It is the label displayed above the textarea.

-**@classless**: A boolean paramater.
-Remove all the classes actually in the component.

 ### Yields